thestriver/AWS_SSA/AWS_SSA.md

 ![](assets/images/saa/elb5.png)

-ELB Health checks : it doesnt terminate unhelathy instances it just redirects to helathy instances
+**ELB Health checks : it doesnt terminate unhelathy instances it just redirects to helathy instances**

+An Application Load Balancer (ALB) sends requests to healthy instances only.
+An ALB performs periodic health checks on targets in a target group.
+An instance that fails health checks for a configurable number of consecutive times is considered unhealthy.
+The load balancer will no longer send requests to the instance until it passes another health check.

 ![](assets/images/saa/elb6.png)